MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Get-MgPolicyCrossTenantAccessPolicyPartnerIdentitySynchronization.md

 # Get-MgPolicyCrossTenantAccessPolicyPartnerIdentitySynchronization

 ## SYNOPSIS
-Read the user synchronization policy of a partner-specific configuration.
+Defines the cross-tenant policy for synchronization of users from a partner tenant.
+Use this user synchronization policy to streamline collaboration between users in a multi-tenant organization by automating creating, updating, and deleting users from one tenant to another.

 ## SYNTAX